Vintage USAlite RedHead Flashlights

-This my latest red-head find, and it's rare one!
-On the box it says it's a 2 in 1 flashlight.
-Long range spotlight, and safety red side rays.
+This my latest red-head find, and it's a rare one!
+On the box it says it's a 2 in 1 flashlight, long range spotlight, and safety red side rays.
 It's the first one I have ever seen!
 Looks like version #2, but with a red bullet end cap.
-No name metal plate and no markings on the end cap.
+No metal name plate and no markings on the end cap.
 Also, no grooves on the body like the other versions.
 Even though it looks like the other models at first glance, there is a few more different details to check out.
 I would have no proof it was a USALite red-head without the box.
 The box has seen better days... but I'm just like glad the box was with the flashlight.

 View Here For More Details »

 What's different you ask?
 We can all see the bullet end cap is different.
 The metal head, you can adjust the beam by turning the entire metal head to the right or left.
 The others don't turn.
 The grooves on the body are different.
 The switch has 4 rivets, the others have 3 rivets.

 The red-head shown here, (came with a bulb holder for an extra bulb) has USALite redhead printed on the end cap, I have also seen another one with...
 Made In The United States Of America printed on the end cap.
 Maybe it was replaced, or not?
 These are the red-redheads the car guys pay big money for, (flat end cap included).
 So we need to get lucky and find one not listed on eBay, (like a yard sale/flea market, etc) or pay the big bucks.
 I've been lucky so far.
 I just can't see paying $500 or more, for any flashlight.
 But, that's just me.